Ujj1225/codeAss/README.md

     </p>
 </p>

 [codeAss](https://github.com/Ujj1225/codeAss) is your secret sauce for transforming the coding experience for developers.
-Powered by Gemini's magical API, it crafts clear summaries, optimizes code, translates it and even provides documentation of the related techStack, thus making coding a breeze!
+Powered by Gemini's magical API, it crafts clear summaries, optimizes code, translates it and even provides review of the code-base, thus making coding a breeze!

 [codeAss](https://github.com/Ujj1225/codeAss) streamlines the coding process, making it more efficient, enjoyable and accessible.